 So what is personal branding?

 Pretty much as it says on the tin.
 This relates to a person instead of a company.
-Many startups choose to utilise their founder/ CEO’s personal brand to build the awareness and reputation as the company starts out.
+Many startups choose to utilise their founder/ CEO’s personal brand to build awareness and reputation as the company starts out.
 If you don’t have an “influential” person or industry expert when it is as much energy as “corporate branding”.
-Great examples (whether you like them or not) of people which kudos personal branding are: Richard Branson, Elon Musk, Mark Zuckerberg, Michelle Obama – the likes of these people, we follow THEM regardless of the company they or creation they are doing.
+Great examples (whether you like them or not) of people whose kudos personal branding are: Richard Branson, Elon Musk, Mark Zuckerberg, Michelle Obama – the likes of these people, we follow THEM regardless of the company they or the creation they are doing.

-Branding SWAG in action
+Branding/ Personal Branding SWAG in action

 You can get really creative with your branded collateral/ SWAG, it doesn’t need to be as simple as a leaflet, pul up banner or business card – this is a Sample of some of the branded items I use: